faguodev/invis/README.md

 ```bash
 conda env create -f environment.yml
 ```

+**Note:** The provided installation instructions are for setting up InVis using only the CPU.
+Instructions for setting up InVis to utilize GPU capabilities, which were used in the experiments, will be provided soon.

 ## Usage
 To use InVis, activate the Conda environment and start the application with the following commands: